freeCodeCamp/camper-gitter-bot/README.md

 Take note of the the rooms property of config.
 You can set up additional gitter rooms to connect your bot to here.
 The default room is `GITHUB_USERID/test` feel free to change this.

-You may chat with us in the CamperBot Dev chat room if you have problems. [camperbot chatroom](https://gitter.im/FreeCodeCamp/camperbot).
+You may chat with us in the CamperBot Dev chat room if you have problems. [contributors chatroom](https://gitter.im/FreeCodeCamp/Contributors).

 ## Running tests